aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-pdf/_index.md

     Converter.ConvertHTML(document, options, savePath);
 {{< /highlight >}}

-The [PdfSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions/constructors/main) constructor initialize an instance of the PdfSaveOptions class that is passed to ConvertHTML() method.
+The [PdfSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions/constructors/main) constructor initializes an instance of the PdfSaveOptions class that is passed to ConvertHTML() method.
 The ConvertHTML() method takes the `document`, `options`,  output file path `savePath` and performs the conversion operation.
 The PdfSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting HTML to PDF format.

 In the above example, we use:
  - JpegQuality property that enables you to specify the quality of JPEG compression for images;